Brooklyn Moors: 2019

 At the Canadian Championships, Moors won the bronze medal in the all-around behind Ellie Black and Ana Padurariu, and she won the gold medal on the balance beam and the silver medal on the floor exercise behind Black.
 In June, she was selected to compete at the Pan American Games alongside Black, Isabela Onyshko, Shallon Olsen, and Victoria-Kayen Woo.
 They won the silver medal in the team competition behind the United States.
 During the first day of event finals, Moors placed sixth on uneven bars with a score of 13.000.
 The following day she scored a 13.900 to win the gold medal on floor exercise ahead of Kara Eaker of the United States and Flávia Saraiva of Brazil.

 On September 4, Moors was named to compete at the World Championships in Stuttgart, Germany alongside Ana Padurariu, Shallon Olsen, Ellie Black, and Victoria-Kayen Woo.
 Canada finished seventh in the team final and qualified as a team for the 2020 Olympic Games in Tokyo.
-During the individual finals, Moors finished fourteenth in the all-around with a total score of 54.498.
+During the individual finals, Moors finished 14th in the all-around with a total score of 54.498.
 She then finished seventh on floor exercise with a score of 13.600.

 2020

 In January, it was announced that Moors would represent Canada at the American Cup, but she was later replaced by Ellie Black.
 Her first competition of the season was Elite Canada, where she placed second in the all-around behind Ana Padurariu.
 She also won the silver medals on the uneven bars and the balance beam, and she won the gold medal on the floor exercise.
-In February, she officially signed her national letter of intent with UCLA, intending to start competing during the 2020–21 school year.
+In February, she signed her national letter of intent with UCLA, intending to start competing during the 2020–21 school year.
 However, due to the COVID-19 pandemic she took classes remotely and redshirted the 2021 season in order to train for the postponed 2020 Olympic Games.
 She also took eight months off of training due to a back injury.

 2021

 At the Second Canadian Technical Trial, Moors only competed on vault, balance beam, and floor exercise due to recovering from her back injury.
 She won the silver medal on the floor exercise behind Rose-Kaying Woo.
 At the Canadian National Championships, she placed eighth in the all-around after struggling on the uneven bars.
 However, she won gold on floor exercise and placed sixth on balance beam.
 On June 17, Moors was officially named to Canada's 2020 Olympic team alongside Ellie Black, Shallon Olsen, and Ava Stewart.
-The team finished tenth in the qualification round and did not qualify for the team final, but Moors qualified for the all-around final in twenty-second place.
-She finished sixteenth in the all-around final with a total score of 53.299.
+The team finished tenth in the qualification round and did not qualify for the team final, but Moors qualified for the all-around final in 22nd place.
+She finished 16th in the all-around final with a total score of 53.299.